 - 2.1 An ALS responder is responsible for the care of the patient after accepting responsibility from the first responder personnel until the care of the patient is turned over to the staff at the receiving hospital (if transported), or until the patient leaves the scene - 2.2 Consider a second accredited paramedic to accompany the transporting paramedic for critical patients (e.g. arrest, complicated airway, ROSC, severe trauma, STEMI, etc.) - 2.3 Initiate "START" triage if appropriate.
-(See page 159 "Multi-Casualty Incident EMS Response (MCI)") - 2.4 If it is determined that helicopter transport of the patient might be necessary, activate the air ambulance and secure an appropriate landing zone. (see page 93 "EMS Aircraft") - 2.5 A verbal and written Patient Care Report (PCR) must be completed for every patient, describing the care rendered and given to the staff at the receiving hospital. (exception: see page 159 "Multi-Casualty Incident EMS Response (MCI)" and page 121 "Refusal of Service") - 2.6 The PCR should include a chief complaint, a general assessment, a physical assessment and emergency care rendered by the ALS responder.
+(See page 159 "Multi-Casualty Incident EMS Response (MCI)") - 2.4 If it is determined that helicopter transport of the patient might be necessary, activate the air ambulance and secure an appropriate landing zone. (see page 93 "EMS Aircraft") - 2.5 A verbal and written Patient Care Report (PCR) must be completed for every patient, describing the care rendered and given to the staff at the receiving hospital. - 2.5.1 First Responder and transport personnel providing patient care are responsible for accurately documenting all available and relevant patient information on the electronic health record - 2.5.2 Exception: - → Multi-Casualty Incident EMS Response (MCI) page 159 - → Refusal of Service page 120 - 2.6 The PCR should include a chief complaint, a general assessment, a physical assessment and emergency care rendered by the ALS responder.